jpolton/IoT_viv/README.md

-# ESP8266_viv
+# IoT_viv
-ESP8266 management and control of vivarium temperature.
+ESP8266 or Arduino (nano) management and control of vivarium temperature.

+The nano version is the same except without the internet connectivity.

 Method:
 * The temperature and humidity data is measured on two DHT22 sensors using an ESP8266 flashed using the Arduino IDE.